Shareef70320/KAFU-System/TROUBLESHOOTING_GUIDE.md

 - **User Assessments:** ✅ Working - 9 competency cards showing, Start Assessment functional
 - **Default Assessment:** ✅ Working - 4 questions, 30 minutes, linked to all competencies via `apply_to_all=true`
 - **Assessment Filtering:** ✅ Working - Only shows competency cards that have assessments available
+- **Question-Based Filtering:** ✅ Working - Only shows competencies that have both questions AND assessments

 **Last Updated:** September 2025 - User Assessments Fixed